northern/PHP-Common/README.md

 ### isPath

-To test is a path exists:
+To test if a path exists:

     if( Arr::isPath( $a, 'foo.bar.baz' ) ) {
        // OK